Lorenzo Baldassarri: Moto3 World Championship

-Baldassarri finally made his long awaited Grand Prix motorcycle racing debut in the 2013 Moto3 World Championship, partnering Niccolò Antonelli at Gresini Racing team.
+Baldassarri made his Grand Prix motorcycle racing debut in the 2013 Moto3 World Championship, partnering Niccolò Antonelli at Gresini Racing team.
 His season was a big disappointment, failing to score points in any of the 17 races that year.

 Moto2 World Championship

 Gresini Moto2 (2014)

 Still considered an elite talent, Baldassarri was promoted to Moto2 for the 2014 season, partnering Xavier Siméon at Gresini.
 Baldassarri fared better, scoring points in four races, an 11th place in Barcelona, a 9th place in Assen, a 14th place in Phillip Island, and a 10th place in Valencia, scoring 20 points total for the season, and finishing 25th in the standings.

 Forward Racing Team (2015–2017)

 Switching teams for the 2015 season, Baldassarri would ride for Athina Forward Racing, partnered by Simone Corsi.
 He had a good season, finishing in the points 12 times, finishing in the top-ten 10 times, and scoring his maiden podium in the category by finishing 3rd in Australia.
 He ended the year 9th in the standings, with 96 points.

 Staying with Forward Racing, Baldassarri's teammate for the 2016 season was Luca Marini.
 Baldassarri would improve again, upping last year's 3rd place with a 2nd place in his home GP in Mugello, and taking his first victory in the category, in also his home GP, in Rimini.
 He finished the season with 127 points, 8th in the overall standings.

 The 2017 Moto2 World Championship was a down year for Baldassarri.
 He started the season with an 8th place in Qatar, and 4th place in Argentina, before crashing out in Le Mans and Mugello.
 He had another 4th place in Barcelona, but suffered a crash in Assen, causing him to miss the Dutch and the German GP, where he was replaced by Federico Fuligni.
 Baldassarri rode the rest of the season not fully fit to ride, and only finished with 51 points, 16th in the final standings.